BruceEckel/PolymorphismUnbound/README.md

 mailing a reel of magnetic tape.
 The brilliance of `cfront` was that it took your C++ program and translated it into C. One of the few things you could expect for most machines at the time was that they had a C compiler, so this meant that C++ could be immediately targeted to any platform.
+(There was no C standard at that time, so `cfront` had to work with a common subset of C).

 Note that this explains C++'s rigid conformance to C source-code compatibility, which later resulted in folks unfamiliar with C++'s origins to claim that it was